robcharlwood/gcp-av/README.md

 To ensure that you don't incur any costs on the project once you are done, delete the whole project from your Google Cloud Console.
 To clean up locally, simply run the ``make clean`` command.

+If you just want to reset the Google Cloud project so that you can run this through again, then you can run ``make terraform_destroy`` and that will tear down all the created infrastructure so that you can start fresh.

 ### Running tests